verbb/formie/packages/docs/browser/modules/field/conditions.md

 });
 ```

-#### The `formie:module:conditions:init` event
+#### The `formie:module:conditions:init` Event

-Triggered after the conditions module has initialized and is ready to evaluate rules.
+Triggered after the conditions module has initialised and is ready to evaluate rules.

 ```js
 document.addEventListener('formie:module:conditions:init', (event) => {